-- Sex education must be given in such a manner as to "encourage pupils to have due regard to moral considerations and the value of family life" - Headteachers and governing bodies must have regard to the secretary of state's guidance on sex and relationship education (RSE) - Schools must have an up-to-date written policy on sex education - Parents must be able to remove pupils from the non-statutory elements of sex education
+- RSE must be given in such a manner as to "encourage pupils to have due regard to moral considerations and the value of family life" - Headteachers and governing bodies must have regard to the secretary of state's guidance on RSE. - Schools must have an up-to-date written policy on RSE. - Parents must be able to remove pupils from the non-statutory elements of RSE.

-The school's sex education policy is based on the DfE guidance document Sex and Relationship Education Guidance (ref DfE 0116/2000).
-In this document, sex education is defined as 'learning about physical, moral and emotional development.
+The school's RSE policy is based on the DfE guidance document RSE Guidance (ref DfE 0116/2000).
+In this document, RSE is defined as 'learning about physical, moral and emotional development.
 It is about understanding the importance of family life, stable and loving relationships, respect, love and care'.
-Sex Education is 'taught' under the umbrella title of 'Growth and Development' which forms part of the Science Curriculum.
+RSE is 'taught' under the umbrella title of 'Growth and Development' which forms part of the Science Curriculum.
 It is also part of the, personal, social and health education curriculum.
 Read Academy believes that RSE should be part of a broader Personal, Social, Health and Citizenship programme designed to develop pupil's self-esteem and sense of responsibility towards others.